NOP0/rustmatic/README.md

 # Rustmatic

-Rustmatic is an attempt at creating a PLC like environment programmable in Rust.
+Rustmatic is a thought experiment on creating a PLC-like environment in Rust.

-It's currently in the brainstorming, proof-of-concept phase.
-All suggestions etc. are welcome.
+Do not use for anything serious.

 # Goals

-* Permissive License, Apache 2.0
-* Leverage Embedded Working Group Software where applicable
 * For the casual PLC programmer: High focus on simplicity and ergonomics, without having to know advanced Rust
 * The advanced PLC programmer will still have the complete Rust toolbox available
 * Ergonomics in use: Download, monitoring in run